KeyCore/MathOperation/README.md

-# Welcome to your CDK Python project!
+# Welcome to the Math Operation Project, featuring:

+## Accumulating Math operations using DynamoDB Single Table Design.
+## Frontend based on a generated SDK for Lambda REST API

+Fasten your seatbelt, this is going to be fun!

 This is a blank project for CDK development with Python.